CHOOSE A SEAT HOW TO INSTALL COMMON ERRORS FREQUENT QUESTIONS THE LAW RESOURCES

 Problem: The child car seat is too loose.

+Solution: The seat should not move more than an inch from side-to-side or front-to-back.
 If it does, have another person push down firmly on the child car seat while you tighten the vehicle belt, or kneel on the seat yourself while you tighten the belt.
 If the seat is in a forward-facing position, adding the top tether strap will help secure it.

-Content provided by the Minnesota Safety Council, AAA Clubs of Minnesota and the Minnesota Department of Public Safety, Office of Traffic Safety.
+Content provided by the Minnesota Safety Council, AAA Clubs of Minnesota, Safe Kids Minnesota and the